Mastering Job Interviews Through Public Speaking

 “Why Should We Hire You?”

+This is where many candidates talk themselves out of the job.
 Public speaking helps you shift from self-focused answers to audience-focused messaging.
 In speaking terms, the employer is your audience.
 Your job is to connect your skills to their problems.

 When you practice speaking regularly, this mindset becomes automatic.
 You stop listing qualifications and start making a case.